DylanUno/DIGINATION_GRAND-CANYON-BROS_THE-UNIVERSITY-OF-SYDNEY/README.md

 ---

+## 📚 Documentation

+For a deeper understanding of the project's technical details, please refer to the following documents:

+-   **[System Architecture](ARCHITECTURE.md)**: An in-depth look at the frontend and backend architecture, data flow, and key design decisions.
+-   **[Database Schema](DATABASE_SCHEMA.md)**: A detailed overview of the PostgreSQL database, including table structures and relationships.
+-   **[API Documentation](API_DOCUMENTATION.md)**: A comprehensive guide to the backend API, detailing all endpoints and their usage.

+---

 ## 🔍 Troubleshooting

 -   **Page Loads Indefinitely**: This usually means the frontend is running but the backend is not.
 Make sure both services are running by using `./run_app.sh`.